 How to Balance Your Hormones the Natural Way

-Do you know how much your hormones affect you?
+Do you know how much your hormones affect you, not only emotionally, but physically?
 Sure, we throw that word around a lot, especially when it comes to teenagers, but what role do they play in our lives?

 The answer might surprise you.